coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 attack normally.

-Unless specified otherwise, a creature with a gaze attack can control its gaze attack and "turn it off " when so desired.
+Unless specified otherwise, a creature with a gaze attack can control its gaze attack and “turn it off ” when so desired.

 ### Incorporeality

 Spectres, wraiths, and a few other creatures lack physical bodies.
-Such creatures are insubstantial and can't be touched by nonmagical matter or energy.
+Such creatures are insubstantial and can’t be touched by nonmagical matter or energy.
 Likewise, they cannot manipulate objects or exert physical force on objects.
 However, incorporeal beings have a tangible presence that sometimes seems like a physical attack against a corporeal creature.